DAY TRIPS FROM ASHEVILLE

 This 200-acre lake is the perfect place to recharge, whether you’re paddleboarding, kayaking, or taking a stroll around the iconic Rose Walk.
 Bald eagles have been seen soaring across the water here, so keep your eyes to the sky as you unwind.
 From Memorial Day through Labor Day, you can hop aboard the Cherokee IV and take an evening boat tour around the lake to learn about the area’s history.
 The cost is only $5!

 Downtown Canton is home to eclectic shops and The Southern Porch, a beautiful Victorian mansion-turned-gastropub.
-But perched on the side of the river you’ll find BearWaters Brewing Company, home to award-winning craft beers, pub games and unbeatable atmosphere.
+But perched on the side of the river you’ll find BearWaters Brewing Company, home to award-winning craft beers, pub games, and an unbeatable atmosphere.
 Float down the Pigeon River to BearWaters for an afternoon well spent.
-For a unique souvenir, stop by a U-Pick farm to bring home a beautiful bouquet of local flowers, or go to A La Cupcakes for a dozen sweet treats.
+For a unique souvenir, stop by a U-Pick farm to bring home a beautiful bouquet of local flowers.